Fractal147/ebook-pageturner/README.md

 ## General operation
 The kobo libra at least (and likely others) have a developer mode.
 This mode opens a telnet server on the kobo.

-From that telnet prompt, one can record the touchscreen event (like a tap or a swipe) corresponding to page turns.
+From that telnet prompt it is possible to:
+- Record the touchscreen event (like a tap or a swipe) corresponding to page turns.
+- Record to keypress event (like physical pageturn buttons) corresponding to page turns.

-Then one can play them back to the kobo input on demand.
+Then one can play them back to the kobo /dev/input/eventX on demand.

 The wireless module logs in via telent and runs a shell script which makes a pageturn happen.
+- (fw.sh and bw.sh, which rely on an .input file)

 ## ebook-pageturner configuration